pooja614/ML_DL_projects/README.md

  Decision Tree, Naïve Bayes Gaussian, Logistic Regression.).
 - Selected models is tuned for hyper parameters and hybrid ensemble is performed.
 - GUI is implemented using HTML, CSS, bootstrap, flask.

+The major sections include:
+•	Data folder : It contains dataset for testing purpose.
+•	Pickle folder: It contains trained model saved in the pickle format.
+•	Static folder: It contains CSS file, images and bootstrap framework.
+•	Templates folder: HTML templates (index.html and explore.html) is contained.
+•	app.py file: It is an app object, which is an instance of the Flask object.
+It will act as the central configuration object for the entire application.
+It is used to set up pieces of the application required for extended functionality.
+•	model.py file: Saved model is loaded.
+•	test.py file: It contains logic for testing the dataset whose results are displayed in explore.html

 </pre>

 ### Data Analysis and Text Analysis
 Naukri Job Listing